microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 >**Note:** The trick to getting the alert to fire is to pin both instances at the same time as the CPU metric is an aggregate of the scale set.
 If you just max the CPU on one server to 100% the Scale Set is only at 50% and will not trip the alert threshold of 75%.
 Also, if you run the script and then setup the Alert Rule then go back to run another test to trip the alert.

-Did you noticed? you may have scaled out to a third instance and not realized it.
+Did you notice?
+You may have scaled out to a third instance and not realized it.
 You may need to jump on that box and max it out as well.

 ![Checking Virtual Machine Scale Set scaling out in Azure Portal](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image37.png)